CBOR Object Signing and Encryption (cose) Internet Drafts

 1. Documents that describe the use of cryptographic algorithms in COSE.

-2. Documents which describe additional attributes for COSE.
+2. Documents that describe additional attributes for COSE.

 The WG will evaluate, and potentially adopt, documents dealing with algorithms